NYC Construction Accident Lawyers

 - Medical benefits: Injured workers are also entitled to receive necessary medical care directly linked to their work-related injury or illness.

 - Death benefits: If a worker dies from a work-related accident, then his or her family will be entitled to death benefits, which can vary depending on the circumstances.

 Were You Injured At Work?
 Get ALL Of The Compensation You Deserve.

 If you are seriously injured in a workplace accident, every aspect of your life is affected.
 Your income has stopped because you are unable to work, medical treatment and pain can keep you from engaging in normal life activities, and you may feel helpless and depressed.

-Why You Need To Talk To A Personal Injury Lawyer
+Why You Need To Talk To A Construction Accident Lawyer

 Most injured construction workers turn to a New York workers’ compensation lawyer for help right after an accident.
 Unfortunately, many New York workers’ comp lawyers do not analyze potential injury claims correctly or comprehensively.
 This means that if you are injured while working a construction job, you may not get all the compensation to which you are entitled.

 At the New York City construction accident law firm of Edelman & Edelman, P.C., we frequently talk to construction workers — just like you — who are entitled to much more compensation after a workplace accident than a workers’ compensation claim can provide.
 You may have a valuable claim under laws that were drafted specifically to protect injured New York construction workers.

 The New York Labor Law provides special protections to construction workers who are injured on the job.
 Unfortunately, if you hire a New York workers’ compensation attorney before talking to us, it may be too late to get you the compensation you deserve.